-From prevention to peace of mind to access to support when it’s needed, financial advisers are perfectly placed to ensure the mental health of clients is fully covered, writes Greg Levine and Adam Saville
+From preventative support to quick and easy access to treatment when it’s needed, advisers are perfectly placed to ensure the mental health of clients is fully covered, writes Greg Levine.

-We’ve seen attitudes towards mental health shift radically in recent years.
+We’ve also seen attitudes towards mental health shift radically in recent years.
 As times have changed, the industry has moved with it.
-Products have not only evolved to provide better access to insurance through improved underwriting standards, but also to help prevent a claim from occurring in the first place.
+Private medical insurance (PMI) products have not only evolved to provide better access to certain mental health treatments by disregarding medical underwriting, but also to help prevent a claim from occurring in the first place.

 Where to next?